-- 9.3.3.1 A displaced person's actual, reasonable and necessary moving expenses for moving personal property from a mobile home may be determined based on the cost of one, or a combination of the following methods: - (A) Commercial Move moves performed by a professional mover. - At least two estimates from qualified commercial movers must be obtained by the displacee or the Department if the estimated cost to move exceeds \$10,000.
-If less than \$10,000 the District Relocation Administrator has the discretion to obtain a single estimate or require two estimates. - (B) Self-Move moves that are performed by the displaced person in one or a combination of the following methods: - (1) Fixed residential moving cost schedule Any person displaced from a dwelling, seasonal residence or dormitory style room is entitled to receive this payment as an alternative to payment for actual moving and related expenses.
-This payment shall be determined in accordance to the Fixed Residential Moving Cost Schedule (Section 9.3.11, Fixed Payment Residential Move) approved by the Federal Highway Administration and published in the Federal Register on a periodic basis. - (2) Actual cost move actual, reasonable, and necessary costs supported by receipted bills for labor and equipment.
+9.3.3.1 A displaced person's actual, reasonable and necessary moving expenses for moving personal property from a mobile home may be determined based on the cost of one, or a combination of the following methods:

+- (A) Commercial Move moves performed by a professional mover. - (1) At least two estimates from qualified commercial movers must be obtained by the displacee or the Department.
+Reimbursement is limited to the lowest estimated amount - (B) Self-Move moves that are performed by the displaced person in one or a combination of the following methods:

+- (1) Fixed Residential Moving Cost Schedule Any person displaced from a dwelling, seasonal residence or dormitory style room is entitled to receive this payment as an alternative to payment for actual moving and related expenses.
+This payment shall be determined in accordance with Section 9.3.4 Fixed Residential Moving Cost Schedule, approved by the Federal Highway Administration and published in the Federal Register on a periodic basis; - (2) Actual Cost Move actual, reasonable, and necessary costs supported by invoices or receipted bills for labor and equipment.
 Hourly labor rates should not exceed the rates paid by a commercial mover.
-Equipment rental fees should be based on the actual cost of renting the equipment, but not exceed the cost paid by a commercial mover.
+Costs for moving personal property that requires special handling should not exceed the hourly market rate for a commercial specialist.
+Equipment rental fees should be based on the actual cost of renting the equipment, but not exceed the cost paid by a commercial mover. - (3) A moving cost estimate Prepared by a qualified Department staff person, as developed from the thorough review of the personal property to be moved and documented costs for materials, equipment, and labor.
+Hourly labor rates should not exceed the cost paid by a commercial mover for moving staff.
+Costs for moving residential personal property that requires special handling should not exceed the hourly rate for a commercial specialist.
+Equipment rental fees should be based on the actual cost of renting the equipment but not exceed the cost paid by a commercial mover.
+The cost of materials should equal those readily available locally.

-9.3.3.2 Pre-Move and Post-Move inventories are required on all types of moves except where reimbursement is based on the Fixed Residential Move Cost Schedule.
+9.3.3.2 Pre-move and post-move inventories are required on all types of moves except where reimbursement is based on the Fixed Residential Move Cost Schedule.

-- 9.3.3.3 Eligible expenses for moves from a mobile home include the expenses described in paragraphs A through G of Section 9.3.7 (Eligible Actual Moving Expenses). - 9.3.3.4 The owner/occupant of a mobile home that is moved as personal property and used as the person's replacement dwelling, is also eligible for the moving expenses described in paragraphs H through J of Section 9.3.7 (Eligible Actual Moving Expenses).
+9.3.3.3 Eligible expenses for moves from a mobile home include the expenses described in paragraphs A through G of Section 9.3.12, Eligible Actual Moving Expenses.

+9.3.3.4 The owner/occupant of a mobile home that is moved as personal property and used as the person's replacement dwelling, is also eligible for the moving expenses described in paragraphs I through K of Section 9.3.12, Eligible Actual Moving Expenses.